DonEnricoEsteve/Data_Science_Project/README.md

-<h1> This repository was created for the final project of the Data Science and Advanced Python course </h1>
+<h1> Repository for the Final project of the Data Science and Advanced Python Course </h1>

 By Don Enrico Esteve (P9550217B) and Elizabeth Vaisman (318775277)